 I took time to go and experiment in the forest, in real conditions.
 I then realized that the aesthetic aspect of light sources was irrelevant.
 The color, the intensity, and especially its position had to be my central focus.
 Each light must emphasize what surrounds it: the forest, the path, a tree, a branch, a leaf, etc.

 For the first prototypes, I attempted to use rudimentary electronics.
-That’s when I met Markus Hutzler, an electronics engineer specialist in energy-efficient wireless devices.
+Than I met Markus Hutzler, an electronics engineer specialist in energy-efficient wireless devices.
 Our collaboration has allowed us to develop a series of advanced hardware and software prototypes, freeing us from cables.
-Markus and I did a residency at the Château de Chambord in March 2014.
+We did a residency at the Château de Chambord in March 2014.

 Storytelling Sirènes Sylvestres